notasausage/pi-hole-unbound-wireguard/README.md

 Address = 10.100.0.2/32
 ```

-Replace `192.168.x.x` with the static IP address of your Raspberry Pi:
+Once again, leave the DNS entry commented out so that Unbound can handle our DNS requests:

 ```
-# Replace with static IP of Raspberry Pi
+# Normally static IP of Raspberry Pi, but we don't want
+# resolv.conf to be touched by WireGuard
-DNS = 192.168.x.x
+#DNS = 192.168.x.x
 ```

 Replace `<client_name.key>` with the output of your `cat client_name.key` command earlier: